MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 ## Examples

- You can see examples of how this module is used by exploring these sample experiments in the [Model Gallery](https://gallery.cortanaintelligence.com/):
+ You can see examples of how this module is used by exploring these sample experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

--   In the [Prediction of student performance](http://go.microsoft.com/fwlink/?LinkId=525727) sample, zeros are inserted for missing values.
+-   [Prediction of student performance](http://go.microsoft.com/fwlink/?LinkId=525727): In this sample, zeros are inserted for missing values.

--   In the [Cross Validation for Binary Classifier sample](http://go.microsoft.com/fwlink/?LinkId=525734), zeros are used to fill-in for missing values, but an indicator column is created to track the changes.
+-   [Cross Validation for Binary Classifier sample](http://go.microsoft.com/fwlink/?LinkId=525734): Zeros are used to fill-in for missing values, and an indicator column is created to track the changes.
 Columns with all missing values are also retained.

--   In the [Dataset Processing and Analysis](http://go.microsoft.com/fwlink/?LinkId=525733) sample, different branches of the experiment use different methods for missing value substitution, and the datasets are then evaluated by using [Summarize Data](summarize-data.md) and [Compute Linear Correlation](compute-linear-correlation.md).
+-   [Dataset Processing and Analysis](http://go.microsoft.com/fwlink/?LinkId=525733): In this sample, different branches of the experiment use different methods for missing value substitution, and the datasets are then evaluated by using [Summarize Data](summarize-data.md) and [Compute Linear Correlation](compute-linear-correlation.md).

--   In the [Flight delay prediction sample](http://go.microsoft.com/fwlink/?LinkId=525725), empty rows are removed.
+-   [Flight delay prediction sample](http://go.microsoft.com/fwlink/?LinkId=525725): Empty rows are removed entirely.

-##  <a name="bkmk_TechNotes"></a> Technical Notes
+##  <a name="bkmk_TechNotes"></a> Technical notes

 This section contains implementation details, as well as known issues and commonly asked questions.